 - Lossless compression: Images are stored without any loss of quality.
 Tends to make large files when used with photographs.
-Recommended for other images. - JPEG compression: Allows for varying degrees of quality.
+Recommended for other kinds of images or graphics. - JPEG compression: Allows for varying degrees of quality.
 A setting of 90% tends to work well with photographs (small file size, little perceptible loss). - Reduce image resolution: Lower-DPI (dots per inch) images have lower quality.
+For viewing on a computer screen generally a resolution of 72dpi (for Windows) or 96dpi (GNU/Linux) is sufficient, while for printing it is generally preferable to use at least 300 or 600 dpi, depending on the capability of the printer.
+Higher dpi settings greatly increase the size of the exported file.

-Note EPS images with embedded previews are exported only as previews.
+Note EPS (Encapsulated PostScript) images with embedded previews are exported only as previews.
 EPS images without embedded previews are exported as empty placeholders.